 Engoo Blog Travel & Fun

-Drop the Needle!
-Vocabulary for Vinyl Record Collectors
+English Vocabulary for Vinyl Record Collectors [Updated]

-Drop the Needle!
-Vocabulary for Vinyl Record Collectors
+English Vocabulary for Vinyl Record Collectors [Updated]

-Vocabulary for records
+English Vocabulary for Vinyl Records

 Vinyl

+Let's start at the very beginning.
 "Vinyl" is short for "polyvinyl chloride," the material used to make records.
 It's an uncountable term, so it should never have an "s."
 Use it to talk about many records or an unknown amount.

 Sasha is a DJ, so she has a lot of vinyl.

-Do you sell vinyl here, or just CDs?
+Do you sell vinyl here or just CDs?

 I've been collecting vinyl for almost 10 years.